 Exercise & Stretch

 It’s important to exercise and stretch your feet just like any other part of your body.
 Engaging in some light foot stretches several times a day can help maintain proper foot shape and balance.

 Foot health is, perhaps unsurprisingly, related to your overall health.
 This means that if you want to avoid foot pain for years to come, it’s important to start making healthy choices now.
 For example, individuals who are overweight or obese are more likely than others to experince foot pain.
 Therefore, proper diet and exercise can help you alleviate that issue –– along with many others.
 Additionally, living a healthy lifestyle will help you avoid certain conditions like gout or arthritis, which often affect the feet.

 Talk to a Doctor

 Despite your best efforts, you still may end up suffering from a bunion, heel spur, or hammertoe.
-Thankfully, all of these conditions can be addressed with the help of a podiatrist.
+Thankfully, all of these conditions can be addressed with the help of podiatrists Penrith (or similar experts in your area).
 Note now that the longer you put off dealing with these problems, though, the worse they can become.
-Make sure to contact your doctor the first time you notice any abnormalities with your feet.
+Make sure to contact your doctor or podiatrist the first time you notice any abnormalities with your feet.
 Odds are, your doctor will recommend that you see a specialist and undergo a procedure to mend your foot.
 On a positive note, recovering from bunion surgery is much easier now than it was in the past.
 Don’t wait to visit your doctor if you experience foot pain –– you’ll be glad you took action ASAP.